caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ```
 class Nest<T> where T : class // T must be a class type
 ```

-The generic type `Nullable<T>` is used to declare a boxed version of a value type that can also hold a `null` value.
-The keyword for synonyms for value types have `?`-suffixed versions that refer to this type.
-For example, `int?` is a synonym for `Nullable<int>`.

 When declaring method parameters and return types, type parameters can be specified as covariant or contravariant.
 See below for more information.